-Cauliflower - Cauliflower is a cruciferous vegetable like cabbage, kale and broccoli and is good for diabetes type 1.
+- Cauliflower - Cauliflower is a cruciferous vegetable like cabbage, kale and broccoli and is good for diabetes type 1.
 It is low in calories and high in nutrients, making it an excellent food for people with diabetes.
-Here are some of the health benefits of cauliflower for diabetes:

-Mushroom - Mushrooms have been found to have several health benefits, including reducing the risk of heart disease and cancer and boosting the immune system.
-Recent research has also suggested that mushrooms can help control blood sugar levels in people with diabetes.
+- Mushroom - Mushrooms have been found to have several health benefits, including reducing the risk of heart disease and cancer and boosting the immune system.
+Recent research has also suggested that mushrooms can help reduce sugar levels in people with diabetes.

 You can benefit from broccoli's blood sugar-regulating abilities.
 A study showed that broccoli sprouts consumption reduced blood glucose levels in people with diabetes.
 Sulforaphane, a chemical found in broccoli and sprouts, contributes to the decrease in blood glucose levels.

 2. What is the Best time to Consume Broccoli?

 People with diabetes can include it for Breakfast or Lunch.

 3. How much Broccoli can a person with diabetes eat?